donhenton/node-google-popup/README.md

 # NODE-GOOGLE-POPUP

-This application illustrations a standard dialog for obtaining a code and access token/refresh token without using passport or requiring the application authentication.
+This application illustrations a standard dialog for obtaining a code and access token/refresh token without using passport or requiring  application authentication.

+## Demonstrations available
+* Authenication to Google at the server level in routes
+* Authenication to Google at the client level using jQuery

 ##  Running locally